 Hardy Evergreen with Distinct Foliage

-Arborvitae - Fire Chief, Thuja occidentalis 'Fire Chief', is an evergreen plant that displays distinctive foliage coloration which is reddish at the tips when grown under full sun conditions.
+Fire Chief Arborvitae, Thuja occidentalis 'Fire Chief', is an evergreen plant that displays distinctive foliage coloration which is reddish at the tips when grown under full sun conditions.

 When grown in shaded locations the foliage is more green in coloration.
 It has a rounded growth habit and good winter hardiness.
 It can mature to 3'-5' with an equal spread.

-The plant is well suited for providing attractive and colorful ornamentation.
+The Fire Chief Arborvitae is well suited for providing attractive and colorful ornamentation.
 It resists sun and winter burning.

 Somewhat wide range of soil tolerance, but prefers moist, well-drained loams.
 Intolerant of dry conditions.